artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Archivematica natively supports the Dublin Core Metadata Elements Set, the basic 15 Dublin Core metadata elements.
-Using the metadata.csv method, users can include non-Dublin Core metadata; however, Archivematica will not be able to pass this metadata to AtoM or ArchivesSpace.
+Using the metadata.csv method, users can include non-Dublin Core metadata at the directory level or at the object level.

+Archivematica will not be able to pass this metadata to AtoM or to ArchivesSpace.

 Dublin Core metadata is written to the dmdSec of the METS file with the flag MDTYPE="DC".
 Extended Dublin Core or non-Dublin Core metadata will be transposed into a separate dmdSec with the flag MDTYPE="OTHER".
 A sample of the METS output is available below.

 1. Create a transfer that contains a directory called ``metadata``.

-For simple objects, digital objects should also be placed in the top-level directory.
+2. For simple objects, digital objects should also be placed in the top-level directory.

 .. figure:: images/MdfolderMDimport-10.*